toeverything/blocksuite/packages/docs/editor-state.md

 - Username: We want to show the username of each collaborator in the editor.
 - Selection: We want to show the cursor of each collaborator in the editor.
   But we don't want to let them influence our editing.

+When collaborating with other users, the local editor will receive the awareness information of other users.
+The information should be displayed in the UI.
+But it should not affect the local editing.

 ## 🚧 Context